PeterWil/adapt/troubleshoot.md

 - Large Malware Samples: Samples larger than 20 MB and with huge string content (evidenced by large FLOSS output files) can slow down embedding generation.

 - Agglomerative Clustering: This step can be computationally expensive, particularly if:

        - You're clustering a large number of samples, or
-       - You're trying more than ~50 clusters — this can increase runtime due to pairwise distance computations and hierarchical merging.
+       - You're trying more than ~50 clusters, which can increase runtime due to pairwise distance computations and hierarchical merging.

 #### Possible Error: